wang8zai/Udacity_FullStack_Project3_LogsAnlysis/README.md

 ## Addition
     ### Create View
     Create views are embbed in the program.
 So once you run it it will create it automatically.
+    But to make it clear:

+    valid_articles = """CREATE VIEW valid_articles
+    AS SELECT REPLACE(path, '/article/', '') as path, count(*) as cnt FROM log, articles
+    WHERE path LIKE '/article/%'
+    AND REPLACE(path, '/article/', '') = articles.slug
+    GROUP BY path ORDER BY cnt DESC"""

+    valid_authors = """CREATE VIEW valid_authors
+        AS SELECT author, sum(cnt) AS acnt
+        FROM valid_articles, articles
+        WHERE valid_articles.path = articles.slug
+        GROUP BY author
+        ORDER BY acnt DESC"""

+    all_status = """CREATE VIEW all_status
+        AS SELECT CAST(time AS DATE) AS day, count(*) AS cnt FROM log
+        GROUP BY day"""

+    error_status = """CREATE VIEW error_status
+        AS SELECT CAST(time AS DATE) AS day, count(*) AS cnt FROM log
+        WHERE CAST(SUBSTRING(status, 1, 3) AS INTEGER) != 200
+        GROUP BY day"""